MartinPetkov/GCTF2021BeginnersQuestWriteups/9-rev-law-of-droids/README.md

 app  build.gradle  gradle  gradle.properties  gradlew  gradlew.bat  local.properties  settings.gradle
 ```

 You can explore various things here.
-The various [gradle](https://gradle.org/) and properties files can give you the flags used to build this, and presumably how to run it in the emulator.
+The files related to [gradle](https://gradle.org/) and the properties files can give you the flags used to build this, and presumably how to run it in the emulator.

 Let's continue on and try to find a Main class.